FEUP-LDTS-2023/project-l04gr03/docs/README.md

 - **Game Over Screen** - Is accessed when the player dies.
 It as the following options:
-    - The player can type is name and insert is score into the leaderboard;
+    - The player can type his name and insert his score into the leaderboard;
     - **Restart** - Restarts the game;
     - **Leaderboard** - Displays the top 5 best scores;
     - **Exit** - Exits the game.